 April 2018.
 It took about fifteen minutes to reach the cave’s spooky entrance.
 It was pretty cool to find ourselves melting into the gloom as Nick explained that the cave was discovered in 1899 and had been used as a hospital during The Vietnam War.
 But it wasn’t until the 1990s that its depths were fully uncovered and eventually opened to the public.
 Today it’s known as the world’s longest river cave!

-3. Phong Nha Cave, April 2018.
-Once again I was left ruing my mediocre photography skills as we drifted through Phong Nha.
+April 2018.
+Once again I was left ruing my mediocre photography skills as we drifted through Phong Nha Cave.
 And here I was being amazed all over again, because this cave was every bit as fascinating as Paradise.
 About a quarter of the way through the captain unrolled the roof cover and I could stand up, welcoming the cold breeze and listening to the creepy echoes as we made our way.

 Interested in this tour?
 Have a quick peek at my article on Paradise Cave.

-For more on the region, why not leaf through My 5s on the nearby city of Dong Hoi.
+For more on the region, why not leaf through my articles on the nearby city of Dong Hoi.

 Like these?
-Then why not check out many more My 5s from all over Vietnam.
+Then why not check out many more pieces from all over Vietnam.

 I’ve been living, working and traveling all over the world since 2001, so why not check out my huge library of travel reports from over 30 countries.